Partial Identification of Nonseparable Models using Binary Instruments: Introduction

-This study shows that when $g(x,e)$ is monotone or concave in $x$, we can partially identify $g$, even if $F_{X|Z}(x|0)$ and $F_{X|Z}(x|1)$ have no intersection and $g(x,e)$ is not strictly increasing in $e$. $g(x,e)$ is monotone or concave in $x$ in many economic models.
-For example, the Engel function of a normal good is monotonically increasing in income, the demand function is ordinarily decreasing in price, and economic analyses of production often suppose that the production function is monotone and concave in inputs. \cite{manski1997monotone} assumes these assumptions and shows that the average treatment response is partially identified.
-The partial identification approach using the concavity assumption introduced in this study is somewhat similar to that considered by \cite{d2013nonlinear}.
+This study shows that, when $g(x,e)$ is monotone or concave in $x$, we can partially identify $g$, even if $F_{X|Z}(x|0)$ and $F_{X|Z}(x|1)$ have no intersection.
+The structural function $g(x,e)$ is monotone or concave in $x$ in many economic models.
+For example, the demand function is decreasing in price if the income effect is negligible, and economic analyses of production often suppose that the production function is monotone and concave in inputs.
+In general, the demand function is not decreasing in price.
+For instance, \cite{hoderlein2011many} employs nonseparable models and analyzes consumer behavior without the monotonicity assumption.
+Many studies employ monotonicity or concavity to identify the target parameters (e.g., \cite{manski1997monotone}, \cite{giustinelli2011non}, \cite{d2013nonlinear}, and \cite{okumura2014concave}).
+Specifically, \cite{manski1997monotone} imposes these assumptions and shows that the average treatment response is partially identified.
+The partial identification approach using the concavity assumption in this study is somewhat similar to that considered by \cite{d2013nonlinear}.

+In this model, monotonicity and concavity provide identifying power. \cite{d2015identification} and \cite{torgovitsky2015identification} show that when $F_{X|Z}(x|0)$ and $F_{X|Z}(x|1)$ have intersections, $T_{x',x}(y) \equiv g(x',g^{-1}(x,y))$ is identified for all $x$, $x'$, and $y$, where $g^{-1}(x,y)$ is the inverse of $g$ with respect to its last component.
+Then, $g$ is point identified under appropriate normalization.
+By contrast, when $F_{X|Z}(x|0)$ and $F_{X|Z}(x|1)$ do not have intersections, we only identify $T_{x',x}(y)$ for some $x$ and $x'$.
+Although this information restricts the functional form of $g$, it does not provide the informative bounds of $g$.
+In this case, monotonicity and convexity allow us to interpolate or extrapolate $T_{x',x}(y)$ and provide the informative bounds of $T_{x',x}(y)$.
+For example, if $T_{x',x}(y)$ is identified and $\tilde{x} \geq x'$, monotonicity implies $T_{\tilde{x},x}(y) \geq T_{x',x}(y)$, and hence, we obtain a lower bound of $T_{\tilde{x},x}(y)$.
+Using these bounds, we can achieve the partial identification of $g$.